Physician Assistant Admission Process and Requirements

 CASPA P.O.
 Box 9108 Watertown, MA 02471

-You will be contacted by email if you are selected for an interview.
+All documents, such as transcripts, will need to be verified by CASPA before applications will be reviewed by the Program.
+You will be contacted by the e-mail if you are selected for an interview.

 Admission to the Lake Erie College PA Program is very competitive.
 Students must have completed all of the following requirements prior to matriculation to the program.
 These are the minimum requirements; however, given the competitiveness of the program, students are encouraged to complete courses and experiences above these requirements.
 Meeting minimum admission requirements for the program guarantees neither an interview nor admission to the program.